 Developing talent is a strategic priority for the organization.
 In order to support our business strategy, we need a strong bench of internal candidates for every key leadership position.
 We have a robust succession and talent management program designed to build and preserve organizational capability and to minimize succession risk through the proactive identification, assessment and development of talent at all leadership levels, including the executive level, within the organization.
+Our program includes succession planning for emergency replacement scenarios for critical roles.
 The executive team discusses organizational talent on a regular basis and also conducts an in-depth talent review session each year where members of the global management team and other key talent from all levels in the organization are discussed and assessed.
 Development plans are put in place and tracked for all key talent and succession candidates from year-to-year.

-We offer an integrated suite of customized global leadership development programs for all levels of leaders in the organization.
+As business conditions permit, we regularly offer an integrated suite of customized global leadership development programs for various levels of leaders in the organization.
 The programs focus on the development of our core leadership competencies, which include developing management skills and building business acumen, global business knowledge and cross-cultural agility.
-These programs range in length from customized two-day workshops for our frontline leaders to cohort style programs for senior leaders delivered over an eight-month period.
+These programs typically range in length from customized two-day workshops for our frontline leaders to cohort style programs for senior leaders delivered over an eight-month period.
 In addition to formal leadership development programs, we offer a custom coaching program targeted at key talent to further accelerate their growth and development.
 We also support meaningful and varied on-the-job experiences and assignments to optimize both business performance and individual development.
-Every year, the Human Resources Committee reviews the progress made in developing current and future leaders through the succession and talent management program and leadership development programs, with particular focus on the executive officers and potential successors to executive officer roles.
-Management also conducts a talent management session with the Board annually, which includes a review of the development plans of all potential succession candidates for executive roles.
+Every year, the Human Resources Committee reviews the programs made in developing current and future leaders through the succession and talent management program and leadership development programs, with particular focus on the executive officers and potential successors to executive officer roles.
+Management also conducts a talent management session with the Board annually.
 The Human Resources Committee and the Board are satisfied that well-qualified internal candidates exist or are being developed for all executive positions, including the President & CEO position.